openstack-archive/fuel-docs/pages/terminology/v/vlan.rst

 and Neutron GRE has VLAN tags
 on the management, storage, and public networks.

-The version of CentOS that Fuel deploys has poor support for VLAN tagged packets so work-aronds are provided to improve the VLAN support when using CentOS;
-see :ref:`vlan-splinters-ug`.

 For more information:

 - :ref:`neutron-vlan-ovs-arch` describes the Neutron VLAN topology.